 Take a bit of time on a Sunday to plan out some lunches for the week.
-Here are 5 of my favourites:
+Here are my top tips:

 My number one tip is to cook extra protein the night before.
 For example, cook an extra chicken breast, hamburger patty, eggs or a substantial salad.
 The next day (or that evening), add to a salad bowl, or make a delicious wrap or sandwich with plenty of salad and a little relish.
 I also add a container of cherry tomatoes, baby cucumbers and carrots for some crunch, or as afternoon tea with some hummus.
 Here are some favourite recipes for leftovers:

 Portion out your lunch for the next day when you are serving up dinner - this will remove the temptation to go back for seconds.

 You made your lunch – but you left it at home!
 Rather than abandoning your healthy eating goals detour to the supermarket and pick up some of these options.
 Better yet – grab extra of the shelf stable options for the next time life gets in the way!
 Yes, these are more processed food products, but it’s important to put those processed foods into context of your whole diet.
 If you can pair a processed food with plenty of whole foods, the meal is more balanced.
 While you’re at the supermarket grab some salad or some chopped up veggies, there’s loads of great options in the fresh section these days.

 Shelf stable, tasty, plenty of fibre - what's not to love?
 I like to combine with a brown rice pot and add extra crunchy veggies on the side.